RADIUS Authentication

 Understanding RADIUS Accounting

-Devices support IETF RFC 2866, RADIUS Accounting.
-Configuring RADIUS accounting on the device supports collecting statistical data about users logging in to or out from a LAN and sending the data to a RADIUS accounting server.
-The statistical data gathered can be used for general network monitoring, analyzing and tracking usage patterns, or billing a user based upon the amount of time or type of services accessed.
+Network devices support IETF RFC 2866, RADIUS Accounting.
+You can configure RADIUS accounting on a device to collect statistical data about users logging in to or out of a LAN and send the data to a RADIUS accounting server.
+The statistical data can be used for general network monitoring, analyzing and tracking usage patterns, or billing a user based on the duration of the session or type of services accessed.

-The RADIUS accounting server you specify can be the same server used for RADIUS authentication, or it can be a separate RADIUS server.
+You can use the same server for both RADIUS accounting and authentication, or you can use separate servers.
 You can specify a list of RADIUS accounting servers.
-If the primary server (the first one configured) is unavailable, each RADIUS server in the list is tried in the order in which they are configured in the Junos OS.
+The device queries the servers in the order in which they are configured.
+If the primary server (the first one configured) is unavailable, the device attempts to contact each server in the list until it receives a response.

 The RADIUS accounting process between the device and a RADIUS server works like this: